Martins-Iroka/CriminalIntent/README.md

 # CriminalIntent

-The second app from the book; Android Programming:TheBigNerdRanch 3rd edition
+The second app from the book; Android Programming:TheBigNerdRanch Guide 3rd edition

 The app records details of crimes in an office or organization.